paaatcha/paaatcha.github.io/pages/projects/skin_cancer_diagnosis.md

  	<li>The number of images available for this task is limited.
 The data collection is going on.</li>
  	<li>The number of samples for each type of skin cancer is very imbalanced</li>
 </ul>
-In order to tackle those challenges, we complement the image data with 26 different patient clinical features, such as age, the lesion region, and size, the patient daily habits, family ancestry etc. Therefore, each skin lesion in our dataset has an image and its related clinical data.
+In order to tackle these challenges, we complement the image data with 28 different patient clinical features, such as age, the lesion region, and size, the patient daily habits, family ancestry etc. Therefore, each skin lesion in our dataset has an image and its related clinical data.
 That is what the dermatologists do, they do not trust only on the screening, they also use the patient clinical information to provide a more reliable diagnostic.
 In this sense, we believe we cannot waste this clinical information, but include it into the recent developments to improve even more the diagnosis.

 <hr />